debezium/debezium-examples/outbox/README.md

 ## Tracing

-The example is enabled to support tracing via OpenTracing specification.
+The example is enabled to support tracing via the https://opentracing.io/[OpenTracing] specification.
 One of the components deployed is the Jaeger server that collects and presents tracing information.
-Go to the [local Jaeger UI](http://localhost:16686/) and when you select a trace for `order-service` service you should see a trace diagram similar too the one below
+Go to the [local Jaeger UI](http://localhost:16686/) and when you select a trace for the `order-service` service, you should see a trace diagram similar too the one below:

 ![Example of the application trace](jaeger.png)